 While the Biden administration presents a more subdued contrast to Trump’s overtly sinophobic rhetoric, we still hear the same propagandizing against our neighbors in the east.
 Our specially-curated super-personalized feeds from Google, Facebook, Twitter and company show us more and more anti-Chinese disinformation every day.
 As any alternatives to the exploitation-maximizing economy of the United States make ground in other parts of the world, our oppressors right here do everything in their power to turn us against each other.
 They murmur in one breath platitudes about authoritarianism and conspiracies about SARS-CoV-2, and in the next they feign concern at the rise of white supremacy in America.
 Whether the media drums up fears about “welfare queens” or freeloading “looters”, jobs stolen by “illegal aliens”, “terrorists” who want to destroy us, or an impending “yellow peril”, the outcome is the same.
 The seeds of hate grow in a bed of lies.

-Only in the most powerful country in the world can the poor conditions at home be blamed on entire nations of people abroad.
+Ironic how in the most powerful country in the world, the poor conditions at home can be blamed on entire nations of people abroad.
 Again we see the results: more racist murders.
 Imperialist fabrications spun together with white supremacy to ascribe all the failures of our country to anyone of an oppressed nationality having the nerve to exist on this soil—or even to exist at all—will always lead to more violence against Asian, Arab, Black, Latino, and Indigenous people.
 US state interests plus white supremacy always fosters crimes of hate.

 As our situation at home deteriorates under the rule of crony billionaires, bankers, and corporate elite, the scapegoating will intensify.
 Solidarity is the only force which protects us from this violence, and all oppressed people must fight back against the misogyny, white supremacy, racism and imperialism in all forms.
 We must recognize the inseparable ties of sexual violence to racial violence, and work to end the subjugation of women of color.
 Our communities must be empowered to hold police accountable and misogynist white supremacist murderers of Asian people and of all people of color must be brought to justice to the fullest extent possible.
 With every blow against us we must come together stronger and more united than before.